iotexproject/iotex-antenna-java-deprecated/Readme.md

   IoTeXDispatcher.getInstance(HOST, PORT)
 ```

-The class create syncronize the calls using a semaphore.
+The class syncronize the calls using a semaphore.
 Use this method to close the grpc connection:

 ```
   IoTeXDispatcher.getInstance(HOST, PORT).close()